adjuststack

 Summary

-is an instruction that represents calling max
+opt_newarray_max is an instruction that represents calling max on an

 array literal.
 It is used to optimize quick comparisons of array elements.